-- 59.1 Subject to IDRs 59.2 59.6: - a. any order made by a Tribunal at the end of a final hearing or sanctions hearing against a member, firm, affiliate or relevant person shall, unless the Tribunal otherwise directs, take effect at the end of the period of 28 days beginning with the date of service of the Tribunal's record of decision on the member, firm, affiliate or relevant person; and - b. any financial penalties, financial payments or costs orders specified in the order of the Tribunal shall, unless a longer period for payment (whether by instalments or not) is specified in the order, be paid within the period of 35 days beginning with the date of service of the record of decision on the parties. - 59.2 If, within the period of 28 days from service of the record of decision, either the member, firm, affiliate or relevant person, or the Conduct Department, applies for permission to appeal any order of the Tribunal, the order shall not take effect, and no financial penalties, financial payments or costs orders shall be payable unless or until either the application for permission to appeal is dismissed or any subsequent appeal is dismissed or withdrawn.
+- 58.1 Subject to IDRs 58.2 58.6: - a. any order made by a Tribunal at the end of a final hearing or sanctions hearing against a member, firm, affiliate or relevant person shall, unless the Tribunal

+- otherwise directs, take effect at the end of the period of 28 days beginning with the date of service of the Tribunal's record of decision on the member, firm, affiliate or relevant person; and - b. any financial penalties, financial payments or costs orders specified in the order of the Tribunal shall, unless a longer period for payment (whether by instalments or not) is specified in the order, be paid within the period of 35 days beginning with the date of service of the record of decision on the parties. - 58.2 If, within the period of 28 days from the date of service of the record of decision, either the member, firm, affiliate or relevant person, or the Conduct Department, applies for permission to appeal any order of the Tribunal, the order shall not take effect, and no financial penalties, financial payments or costs shall be payable unless or until either the application for permission to appeal is dismissed or any subsequent appeal is dismissed or withdrawn.
 It shall not take effect at all if an Appeal Panel rescinds or varies the order.

-59.3 If:
+58.3 If:

-- a. a notice is served withdrawing the application for permission to appeal before it is determined; or - b. a notice is served confirming that permission to appeal has been refused; or - c. a notice is served withdrawing the appeal; or - d. an order is served confirming that an appeal has been dismissed by an Appeal Panel, the order of the Tribunal shall take effect at the end of the period of 14 days beginning with the date of service of the notice or the order at which point any order for payment of any financial penalty, financial payment or costs order under
+- a. a notice is served withdrawing the application for permission to appeal before it is determined; or - b. a notice is served confirming that permission to appeal has been refused; or - c. a notice is served withdrawing the appeal, the order of the Tribunal shall take effect at the end of the period of 14 days beginning with the date of service of the notice, at which point any order for payment of any financial penalty, financial payment or costs order under Disciplinary Bye-law 11 shall become immediately due subject to IDR 58.4.

-- Disciplinary Bye-law 11 shall become immediately due subject to IDR 59.4. - 59.4 If the order of the Tribunal has permitted payment of any financial penalty, any financial payment or any costs order by instalments, only all those instalments which would have become payable before the service of the notice or order specified in IDR 59.3 shall become immediately payable and any further instalments will fall due on the dates specified in the Tribunal's order. - 59.5 Any financial penalty, financial payment or costs order imposed under the Disciplinary Bye-laws must be received by ICAEW before the close of business on the last day of the period allowed by, or under these IDRs for its payment (or, if that day is not a business day, before the close of business on the next business day).
+- 58.4 If the order of the Tribunal has permitted payment of any financial penalty, any financial payment or any costs order by instalments, only those instalments which would have become payable before the service of the notice specified in IDR 58.3 shall become immediately payable and any further instalments will fall due on the dates specified in the Tribunal's order. - 58.5 Any financial penalty, financial payment or costs order (or instalment of a financial penalty, financial payment or costs order) imposed under the Disciplinary Bye-laws by a Tribunal must be received by ICAEW before the close of business on the last day of the period allowed by, or under, these IDRs for its payment (or, if that day is not a business day, before the close of business on the next business day).

-59.6 Where:
+58.6 Where:

-- a. a financial penalty, financial payment or costs order is payable by instalments: and - b. any instalment is not received by ICAEW as required by IDR 59.5, the whole of the financial penalty, financial payment or costs order (or so much of it as remains unpaid) shall become immediately due for payment.

-59.7 Where a member, firm, affiliate or relevant person is ordered to make a financial payment to ICAEW pursuant to Disciplinary Bye-laws 11.1(a)(ix), 11.1(a)(x), 11.1(b)(viii), 11.1(b)(ix), 11.1(ix), 11.1(c)(x), 11.1(d)(xi) or 11.1(d)(xii), ICAEW shall pay such sum to the client, former client or complainant (as the case may be) within 21 days of receiving payment.
+- a. a financial penalty, financial payment or costs order is payable by instalments; and - b. any instalment is not received by ICAEW as required by IDR 58.5, the whole of the financial penalty, financial payment or costs order (or so much of it as remains unpaid) shall become immediately due for payment. - 58.7 Where a member, firm, affiliate or relevant person is ordered by a Tribunal to make a financial payment to ICAEW pursuant to Disciplinary Bye-laws 11.1(a)(ix), 11.1(a)(x), 11.1(b)(viii), 11.1(b)(ix), 11.1(c)(ix), 11.1(c)(x), 11.1(d)(xi) or 11.1(d)(xii), ICAEW shall pay such sum to the client, former client or complainant (as the case may be) within 21 days of receiving payment.